Netflix/security_monkey/docs/quickstart.md

 Copy supervisor config:

+    chgrp -R www-data /var/log/security_monkey
     sudo cp /usr/local/src/security_monkey/supervisor/security_monkey.conf /etc/supervisor/conf.d/security_monkey.conf
     sudo service supervisor restart
     sudo supervisorctl status

 Supervisor will attempt to start two python jobs and make sure they are running.
-The first job, securitymonkey, is gunicorn, which it launches by calling manage.py run\_api\_server.
+The first job, securitymonkey, is gunicorn, which it launches by calling manage.py `run_api_server`.

 The second job supervisor runs is the scheduler, which polls for changes.

-You can track progress by tailing /var/log/security\_monkey/securitymonkey.log.
+You can track progress by tailing `/var/log/security_monkey/securitymonkey.log`.

 Create an SSL Certificate
 -------------------------